 Istanbul, the hippest city in recent years, has everything you are looking for in Turkey and more...
 It is where Asia & Europe meets...

 It is exciting, hectic, intensive, complicated, chaotic, fascinating, mystical, and romantic and a timeless must travel destination of Turkey.
 It is hard to observe it in just a single trip which will make you come back and back again on different vacations.
 It will make you realize that it is a world leader created by nature and history; she can be traditional, postmodern or avant-garde.
-It may give you an impression that she is original, creative or simply tacky.
+It may give you the impression that she is original, creative or simply tacky.
 This city that never sleeps has the potential to surprise even its own citizens who have born here.
 It all depends on how you look at the immense 20 million Istanbulites and the visitors, which angle of the day and hour you prefer and choose to see what.

 You encounter traces, memories, and colors from all tribes and periods of history on the continent.
 All walks of civilizations have left a mark here passing through this massive gate that connects east to west and north to south.
 What they left behind are intermingled, interacted and synthesized to produce a multi-layered deep and exceptionally rich heritage.
 This world metropolis where cultures, languages, and religions fuse is an everlasting book and a most beautiful painting you can not have enough of...